dariapinzariu/Testare_Manuala/Manual_Testing_Project_For_<BEBE TEI>.md

 <h4> 1.1.2 Entry criteria defined </h4>

-• New account test passed (being the most basic type of test, this is a very important entry criteria in the process of testing)
+• New account test passed (being the most basic type of test, this is a very important entry criteria in the process of testing)<br>
-• testing environment is up and running
+• testing environment is up and running<br>
-• ability to access “My account”
+• ability to access “My account”<br>
-• test plan approved and test data prepared
+• test plan approved and test data prepared<br>
-• Availability of staff for testing tasks
+• Availability of staff for testing tasks<br>
-• Availability of test items that have met the exit criteria for any previous test levels
+• Availability of test items that have met the exit criteria for any previous test levels<br>

 <h4> 1.1.3 Exit criteria defined </h4>

-• 50% of tests are passed
+• 50% of tests are passed<br>
-• no Critical issues have Open status
+• no Critical issues have Open status<br>
-• all remaining defects are either cancelled or documented as Change Requests for a future release
+• all remaining defects are either cancelled or documented as Change Requests for a future release<br>

 <h4> 1.1.4 Test scope</h4>

 <h5> Tests in scope: </h5>

-• we plan on running a full regression test on the current version
+• we plan on running a full regression test on the current version<br>
-• all the test cases are written and reviewed
+• all the test cases are written and reviewed<br>
-• all the test data is available and reviewed (test data= email examples, password examples, different types of log in accounts , different types of dashboards )
+• all the test data is available and reviewed (test data= email examples, password examples, different types of log in accounts , different types of dashboards )<br>

 <h5>Tests not in scope: </h5>